Entering university, I had planned on majoring in international relations.

 Upon graduating, I began my career on the fact checking team at The Associated Press.
 Debunking misinformation for a wire service reinforced the core tenets of good journalism - accuracy over all else.
 I joined BBC News as a video journalist - pitching, producing, scripting, shooting and editing - making videos not only for digital, but for social media and broadcast, too.

 I’ve had to problem solve on the fly - opening gear closets, expecting to find a camera, only to find none - right before a shoot.
 I have done everything from report from the White House lawn as Donald Trump takes off in Marine One to interview a drag queen in a greenhouse.
+And as a breaking news writer and reporter I’ve hit the airwaves right after Roe v Wade was overturned and sat in the courtroom as the Trump children testified in Trump’s civil fraud trial.

-I’m always counting down until the next travel adventure (20 countries & way more to go!).
+And I’m always counting down until the next travel adventure (20 countries & way more to go!).

 If you would like to grab a copy of my updated resume, please get in touch here and I can send it over.